 There is a story about a pregnant woman who went into labour just as her tribe was packing up their tepees to move to a better grazing camp.
 She rode on her horse with the group for many miles.
 At one point in the journey, the woman got off her horse and gave birth to her baby on the earth next to her horses’ hooves.
 She bit off the cord, wrapped her baby next to her bosom and leaped back onto her horse to catch up with the rest of her tribe.
 When she caught up with her family on their horses, they did not even know that she had been missing,

-1. Relationship with God
+1. Connection with Nature

 2. Healthy Diet and Exercise

 This unnamed woman was extremely fit and healthy.
 She helped to pack up the camp without complaining – no-one even knew she was in labour.
 In other words, she was physically fit.
 Her diet consisted of organic vegetables and fruits with some meat at regular intervals.
 She slept when the sun went down, awoke with its rising and went about her normal daily tasks during the pregnancy.
 She was fit as a result of the natural exercise of walking long distances, dancing, riding.
 The food she ate was unlike the industrially farmed food we consume today.
 Her baby grew to the appropriate size for her body.
 The clean air, fresh water and active lifestyle all played a role in her peak state of health.
 In some communities, loss of mother and or baby during pregnancy or birth was completely unknown.
 Take care of your health before during and after your pregnancy.